 Sara Starbuck has spent twenty years working in UK trade book publishing and has had experience as a commissioning editor, desk editor, a development editor and also as an author’s agent.
 She has worked for Hodder and Stoughton, Gillon Aitken, United Agents, PFD, Darley Anderson, Templar and Hothouse Fiction.
 Nowadays Sara works as a freelance editor and as a featured editor for Writers & Artists.
-She is also a proof-reader and writer, specialising in fiction, YA and children’s books.
+She is also a proof-reader and writer, specialising in all adult fiction, YA and children’s books.
 She is the author of nine published works so far, including the non-fiction memoir Breakfast Epiphanies (Atlantic Books, 2006); the children’s adventure novels, The Dread Pirate Fleur and the Ruby Heart (Random House, 2009) and its sequel, The Dread Pirate Fleur and The Hangman’s Noose (Random House, 2010); The Fairythorn Tales series under the pseudonym, Lara Faraway (Templar Publishing, 2013); two children's non-fiction books, Lions (Hachette Publishing Group /Born Free Foundation, 2015) and Leopards (Hachette Publishing Group /Born Free Foundation, 2016) and more recently Pig Wrestling (ghost writer.
 Penguin, 2009).
 A horror, sci-fi novel for children is currently underway.
 Slowly.

 Sara is a regular on the schools’ and libraries’ circuit, giving talks and running writing workshops, and more than happy to dress up as a fairy or an endangered species, whatever it takes to get the message across.